fusion809/fusion809.github.io-old2/glossary.md

 ## Basic Definitions

-### Hardware / Software
+### Hardware
 A computer's **hardware** comprises the physical components of the computer, like its hard drive on which information is stored (analogous to a person's long-term memory), random-access memory (RAM) devices (analogous to someone's working memory) and central processing unit (CPU) or processor (which is where information processing is done, this processing is analogous to a person's thoughts).
 The term "computer architecture" refers to the specific details of the computer's CPU.

+### Software
-While a computer's **software** is the non-physical components to the computer, which are stored in the computer's hard drive.
+A computer's **software** are the non-physical components to the computer, which are stored in the computer's hard drive.
 It includes the data stored on the hard drive like one's files as well as the computer programs, which are more or less just instructions for the computer's processor.
 For example, as I am writing this post I am using the Atom text editor, which is a computer program.

 ### Source Code
 **Source code** is a collection of computer instructions written in at least one human-readable computer language.
 The type of computer language most frequently-used to write computer programs are so called &ldquo;programming languages&rdquo; such as C, C++, Python, *etc.* Other common computer languages sometimes used to write computer programs (usually alongside programming languages) include markup languages (like HTML and Markdown) and style sheet languages (like CSS).
 For example, the Atom text editor is written in CoffeeScript, HTML, JavaScript and CSS, where CoffeeScript and JavaScript are programming languages.